Human (Death album): Reception and legacy

 In 2011, Relapse Records and Perseverance Holdings Ltd. re-issued the album to commemorate the 20th anniversary of the original release.
 This edition was remixed by Jim Morris of Morrisound Recording Studios, includes bonus tracks, and was authorized by Schuldiner intellectual property lawyer Eric Greif.
 The reissue of Human was remixed, as Sony had lost the master tapes of Scott Burns' original mixes.

-Human was released to critical acclaim from music publications and is seen as a pivotal release in the development of the technical death metal subgenre and on extreme metal in general.
-In 2017, Rolling Stone magazine ranked the album as the 70th greatest metal album of all time on its list of "The 100 Greatest Metal Albums of All Time".